arjunach17/TTD-Instant-Booking/README.md

 ### Disclaimer
 This tool is for personal convenience only and is not affiliated with TTD or any government service.
-Do not misuse this for bulk booking, unfair means, or automation beyond personal use, and always follow TTD’s official booking policies.[9]
+Do not misuse this for bulk booking, unfair means, or automation beyond personal use, and always follow TTD’s official booking policies.

 ### Tech stack
 - HTML5 for structure.